ousatov-ua/dns/README.md

 sudo make install
 ```

-🔸Unbound and chroot
+🔸 Unbound and chroot

 Unbound usually is running under chroot.

-🔸Next steps usually are needed if Unbound is running under chroot, otherwise it will fail to create `*.sock` and `*.log` files.
+🔸 Next steps usually are needed if Unbound is running under chroot, otherwise it will fail to create `*.sock` and `*.log` files.

 ```shell
 sudo vim /etc/apparmor.d/local/usr.sbin.unbound